 Results of the interviews suggested a significant reduction in the state of anxiety of the AD patient when interviewing during the music playing in the background.
 Because of this reduction in anxiety, they were able to perform well in the interview and could recall past life events with greater accuracy than when interviewing without background music.

 I know some of the nonmedical interventions to comfort Alzheimer’s patients mentioned above are not full proof and won’t cure the disease completely, but it’s imperative to try everything that is proven by research.

 Medical professionals take great pains to conduct such studies and millions of dollars are spent every year for research on Alzheimer’s disease.

-In the year 2018, United States spent estimated $277 billion on Alzheimer’s disease and other related dementias.
+In the year 2018, the United States spent an estimated $277 billion on Alzheimer’s disease and other related dementias.

 It seems like a lot of work at first, but you will feel encouraged with every improvement your loved one shows by implementing the above-mentioned methods.